Self-Validated Ensemble Models for Design of Experiments: A Case Study: Plasmid Manufacturing

 \subsection{Experimental Design and Models}

-In this case study a 5-factor, 15-run DSD was used to study the fermentation step of a plasmid manufacturing process.
+In this case study a $K=5$, $N=15$, DSD was used to study the fermentation step of a plasmid manufacturing process.
 The goal of the experiment is to build a predictive model that is subsequently used to characterize and optimize a fermentation step of the plasmid manufacturing process.
-In addition, a separate 5-factor, 31-run central composite design (CCD) was performed.
+In addition, a separate and independent experiment using a $K=5$, $N=31$ central composite design (CCD) was performed.
 The experiment based on the CCD was performed independently of the DSD experiment in order to provide an independent assessment of the DSD predictive model performance.
-Tables \ref{tab:pDNA_CCD} and \ref{tab:pDNA_DSD} display the data for the two experiments; note that generic settings of the 5 factors are presented because the actual settings are proprietary.
-However, the values of the response, pDNA Titer mg/L (Yield), are the actual values observed.
+Tables \ref{tab:pDNA_CCD} and \ref{tab:pDNA_DSD} in the Appendix display the data for the two experiments.
+Note that generic settings of the five factors are presented because the actual settings are proprietary.
+However, the values of the response, pDNA Titer mg/L (Yield), are the actual experimental values observed.

-The case study first illustrates the use of SVEM to build a predictive model for pDNA Titer based on data from the DSD study, and then applies this predictive model to the data from the CCD study in order to obtain an independent assessment of prediction performance on a true test set.
+In this case study, we use various model selection methods, including SVEM, to build a predictive model for pDNA Titer based on data collected from the DSD experiment, and then apply the subsequent predictive model to the experimental data collected from the CCD study in order to obtain an independent assessment of prediction performance on a true test set.